OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 *BCFtools version: 1.20-0*

 1. The SV caller Manta is run first to generate candidate indels for Strelka2.
 These are passed to Strelka2 as in the best practices.
-2. Strelka2 is run to generate anv and indel VCF files.
+2. Strelka2 is run to generate snv and indel VCF files.
-3. These fiels are merged into one VCF file with BCFtools
+3. These files are merged into one VCF file with BCFtools

 ### [Varscan2](http://dkoboldt.github.io/varscan/)